kerns/commander-v/README.md

 ### New in v.2.1

-- **Folder Support** – You can now select a folder and Commander V will concatenate all non-binary files within that folder.
-Even select multiple folders, or mix and match selection of files and folders ..._all will be joined_
+- **Folder Support** - Commander V now concatenates all non-binary files within any selected folder.
+Even select multiple folders, or mix and match a selection of files and folders. _All will be joined_.
 - **Improved KB Support** – Trigger Commander V on the active tab with `Shift + Cmd + V`
-- Improved ASCII tree formatting, custom file separators, and more
+- Improved **ASCII tree formatting**, **custom file separators**, and **more**

 ## Overview

-**Commander V was a gifted man who gave his life to take the form of an extension for Microsoft's Visual Studio Code.** Don't ask why or how.
-He did so in return for the power to make your codebase more easily understood by both machines and humans alike.
+**Commander V was a gifted and beloved ship captain who gave his life to take the form of an extension for Microsoft's Visual Studio Code** He did this for the power combine multiple files, together with an ASCII tree view of your project's directory structure to your clipboard – giving greater structure and context for the files and folders you share.

-He does this by combining multiple files to your clipboard, together with an ASCII tree view of your project's directory structure.
-This gives context to the files you share, and improves the chances that the problems with your code are solved in a way that makes sense for the system as a whole.
+Sharing like this makes it easier to pair with an AI for help with your code, and to solve problems in a way that makes sense for the system as a whole – not just that one system or function.

+It can also help overcome limits of memory and reduce the drifting toward hallucination that smaller, self-hosted models are known to experience when pressed at length.

 Watch...👇👀🍿